vertexai/plaidbench/README.md

 `pip install -r requirements.txt`

-If you want to use the PlaidML backend, install it like so:
+If you want to use the PlaidML backend, install it from the binary pre-release.

-`pip install plaidml-keras`

 Otherwise, you can also use the TensorFlow backend: